digitalbazaar/payment-handler-demo/README.md

 A live version of this demo can be run by following these steps:

-1. Go to https://payment-handler.demo.digitalbazaar.com/ and install a payment handler.
+1. Go to https://payment-handler.demo.digitalbazaar.com/ and install a payment handler and add some credit cards.
 2. Go to https://payment-merchant.demo.digitalbazaar.com/ and make a (fake) payment!

 A video of the demo can be found here: